MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 Running a test migration helps ensure that everything's working as expected before the migration.

-1. They run a test failover to the latest available point in time (`Latest processed`).
+1. Run a test failover to the latest available point in time (`Latest processed`).
-1. They select **Shut down machine before beginning failover** so that Azure Migrate attempts to shut down the source VM before triggering the failover.
+1. Select **Shut down machine before beginning failover** so that Azure Migrate attempts to shut down the source VM before triggering the failover.
 Failover continues even if shutdown fails.
 1. Test failover runs:

     - A prerequisites check runs to make sure all of the conditions required for migration are in place.